wp-plugins/user-access-shortcodes/readme.txt

 1. Simple, hassle-free content restrictions

 == Changelog ==
+= 1.3.1 =
+* SAFE UPDATE: from 1.0 or higher
+* Fixed a CSS issue with the button icon.

 = 1.3 =
 * SAFE UPDATE: from 1.0 or higher
 * Nested shortcodes support